IPL-Schedule/IPL-2025-Schedule/README.md

 6. **Sawai Mansingh Stadium, Jaipur**: A fortress for the Rajasthan Royals.
 7. **Rajiv Gandhi International Stadium, Hyderabad**: Known for its vibrant atmosphere and consistent pitches.

-In addition to these, there might be a few new venues added to the **IPL 2025 Schedule**, especially if the tournament expands to include more teams.
+In addition to these, there might be a few new venues added to the **IPL Schedule 2025**, especially if the tournament expands to include more teams.

 ---